-2.3.24 Cultural Resources
+2.3.23 Cultural Resources

-Federal agencies are required under Section 106 of the National Historic Preservation Actto "take into account the effects of their undertakings on historic properties" and consider alternatives "to avoid, minimize or mitigate the undertaking's adverse effects on historic properties" [(36 CFR 800.1(a-c)] in consultation with the State Historic Preservation Officer (SHPO) and appropriate federally recognized Indian Tribes (Tribal Historic Preservation Officers - THPO) [(36 CFR 800.2(c)].
+Federal agencies are required under Section 106 of the National Historic Preservation Act to "take into account the effects of their undertakings on historic properties" and consider alternatives "to avoid, minimize or mitigate the undertaking's adverse effects on historic properties" [(36 CFR 800.1(a-c)] in consultation with the State Historic Preservation Officer (SHPO) and appropriate federally recognized Indian Tribes (Tribal Historic Preservation Officers - THPO) [(36 CFR 800.2(c)].
 In accordance with this and other applicable regulations, including the National Environmental Policy Act of 1969 (NEPA), the Native American Graves Protection and Repatriation Act (NAGPRA), and Engineer Regulation (ER) 1105-2-100, USACE has reviewed of the Arkansas Archeological Survey's Automated Management of Archeological Sites Data in Arkansas (AMASDA) database to better determine the existing conditions and potential risks of encountering cultural resources.

-The review of the AMASDA database revealed that one archeological site has been identified, but only very minimal cultural resource survey work has been performed in the study area.
+The review of the AMASDA database revealed that one archeological site has been identified in the study area and one adjacent to the study area, but only very minimal cultural resource survey work has been performed in the study area.
 In addition, a review of the Arkansas Historic Preservation Program's Structure Database was performed and did not indicate any previously recorded historic buildings, structures, or objects.
 As this study moves forward and the Area of Potential Effects (APE), as defined by 36 CFR § 800.16(d), becomes clearly defined, this federal undertaking will be assessed for potential effects, as defined by 36 CFR § 800.3, in consultation with the SHPO, and appropriate Tribal Nations.

-2.3.25 Archaeological Sites
+2.3.24 Archaeological Sites